mauvilsa/nw-page-editor/README.md

     nw-page-editor [*page.xml*]+ [*pages_dir*]+ [--list *pages_list*]+ [--css *file.css*]+ [--js *file.js*]+

+## Example Page XML files

+You can find example Page XML files in the nw-page-editor source code repository, the directory `examples`.
+Thus, you can open the examples as:

+    nw-page-editor examples/*.xml

 ## Desktop variant installation

 Linux/Mac:

 1. Download the SDK version of the NW.js package appropriate for your platform from http://nwjs.io/downloads.
-Extract it to a location where you store applications and add to your PATH the directory containing the `nw/nwjs`
+Extract it to a location where you store applications and add to your PATH the directory containing the `nw|nwjs`
    binary: root of package in Linux or `nwjs.app/Contents/MacOS` in OSX.
-   Alternatively to setting the PATH it is also possible to simply symlink the `nw` executable to a directory already in your path.
+   Alternatively to setting the PATH it is also possible to simply symlink the `nw|nwjs` executable to a directory already in your path.

-2. Clone the nw-page-editor repository to a location where you store applications and add the package's `bin` directory to your PATH.
+2. Clone the nw-page-editor repository (using the `--recursive` option) to a location where you store applications and add the package's `bin` directory to your PATH.
 Like in the previous step, alternatively you can simply symlink the `bin/nw-page-editor` executable to a directory already in your path.

 Windows: